Oregon men end Washington State’s winning streak at 4

 The Cougars led 16-15 when Brooks was called for a flagrant foul on Hawkinson.
 Brooks had already scored seven points, half his average.

-Boucher filled the void, shooting 6 of 9 from three-point range and adding eight rebounds and three blocks.

-The teams were tied at 37 at halftime.
 The Ducks outscored WSU 48-29 in the second half, when they shot 63 percent from the field.

 “In the second half, our guys really responded well,” Oregon coach Dana Altman said.
 “We had 12 assists in the second half.”